google-research/frame-interpolation/README.md

 ### One mid-frame interpolation

-To generate an intermediate frame from the input frame pair, simply run:
+To generate an intermediate photo from the input near-duplicate photos, simply run:

 ```
 > python3 -m frame_interpolation.eval.interpolator_test \